kjoling/blog-post-app/README.md

-# Getting Started with Create React App
+# Blog Post App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is based off of a tutorial by David Gray (youtube).

+It utilizes Redux-toolkit for state management, allows for a user to create, update and delete posts.
+Data is pulled from the jsonplaceholder api.
+Very simple but clean application showcasing these skills.

 ## Available Scripts